MontiCore/EmbeddedMontiArc/README.md

 ```
 After this, you can start the backend with the **`ConsumerSpringBootApplication.run.xml`** run configuration that is contained
 in this repository.
 Intellij will automatically import it as run configuration.
 Therefore, you just have to click
-the green RUN button on the top.
+the green RUN button at the top.

 Now, when the backend is running, you can start the frontend.
 Move into the frontend directory:
 ```